positive-response/jpetGeant/README.md

 The executable program is located in build/bin/jpet_mc.
 Simple execution of the program (./jpet_mc) should load the init_vis.mac script and show detector geometry.

+User can adjust detector parameters and generated gamma-quanta by using macros.
+Exemplary  macro is given in bin folder along the executive file.

 ## Geometry
 User can load one of the selected geometries:
  - /jpetmc/detector/loadGeomForRun runNr